How to Prepare for Grant Audits

 What Is a Grant Audit?

-A grant audit, also known as a grant compliance audit, is an examination conducted by an independent auditor to assess an organization’s compliance with the terms, conditions and financial reporting requirements of a grant.
+Grant auditing, also known as a grant compliance audit, is an examination conducted by an independent auditor to assess an organization’s compliance with the terms, conditions, and financial reporting requirements of a grant.
 The purpose of a grant audit is to ensure grant funds are used appropriately, in accordance with the grant agreement and applicable regulations.
 Audits confirm if the organization has maintained proper financial controls and accountability.

 Grant audits are typically performed by certified public accountants (CPAs) or audit firms experienced in conducting audits for grants and other forms of funding.
 The grant audit process involves reviewing your organization’s financial records, policies, procedures and documentation related to the grant.
 The auditor evaluates the adequacy of your internal controls, the accuracy of financial statements and your organization’s adherence to grant guidelines.